ClearGauntlets/pubsite/docs/blogs/willard/bitcraze.md

+# More Accessible Tracker
-# Creating a More Accessible Tracker Using the Bitcraze Lighthouse Positioning Deck
+## Creating a More Accessible Tracker Using the Bitcraze Lighthouse Positioning Deck
 ### 2023-02-24

 ## Introduction